slidevjs/slidev/guide/export.md

 ## Single-Page Application (SPA)

-Since Slidev is actually a web app, there is no reason you can't host it.
+Since Slidev is a web app, there is no reason you can't host it.

 You can build the slides into a self hostable SPA by: